plsuwu/plsuwu/src/docs/writeups/rock_paper_psychic.md

 - The binary itself calls the `printFlag` function when a player wins.
 - This function seems to be a loop, which performs two _general_ actions:
     1. `lea` computes the address of a memory operand, storing the resulting location in the `rcx` register
-    2. a function, `copyString`, is called - I didn't really go into this function, but ultimately it's pretty inconsequential to the function's outcome; I assume this is maybe, like, a memory-safe way to deference pointers or something.
+    2. a function, `copyString`, is called - I didn't really go into this function, but ultimately it's pretty inconsequential to the function's outcome; I'm assuming this is a memory-safe way to dereference pointers or something.
-- The loop runs twice on two strings - `TM__V45tF8B8NBcxFcjfe7lhBw_38` on the first iteration, and `TM__V45tF8B8NBcxFcjfe7lhBw_39` second.
+- The loop runs twice on two strings - `TM__V45tF8B8NBcxFcjfe7lhBw_38` in the first iteration, and `TM__V45tF8B8NBcxFcjfe7lhBw_39` in the second.
 - Finally, the program calls the function `fromRC4`, which appears to be the recipient of both strings.

 To summarize, it seems like the flag is RC4-encrypted, and is stored in the read-only `.rdata` section.
 Once a player wins, and the program will decrypt the flag and then print it to STDOUT.